 A big rise in oil prices ..
 What is the reason?

-Oil prices rose on Tuesday, recouping losses incurred earlier in the session, as the impact of plunging global supplies and an expected increase in fuel demand during the summer travel season in the United States outweighed concerns about a possible recession and anti-Covid-19 restrictions in China.
+Oil prices rose on Tuesday, recouping losses incurred earlier in the session, as the impact of plunging global supplies and an expected increase in fuel demand during the summer travel season in the United States outweighed concerns regarding a possible recession and anti-Covid-19 restrictions in China.

 In a move analysts say will contribute to a further decline in supplies in the market, the European Union is close to agreeing to ban Russian oil imports.
 This ban is likely to be agreed upon “within days”, according to the German Economy Minister’s statement on Monday.